MasoniteFramework/docs/masonite-orm/models.md

 Masonite ORM also comes with another global scope to enable using UUID as primary keys for your models.

-Simple inherit the `UUIDPrimaryKey` scope:
+Simply inherit the `UUIDPrimaryKey` scope:

 ```python
 from masoniteorm.scopes import UUIDPrimaryKeyMixin